 Next, if your account is connected to one business or multiple.
 Select the business you’re wondering about and hit next.

 Finally, you’ll see a quick note letting you know if the business if verified or not!

 If you’re receiving a not yet verified notice, just follow the previously discussed steps to verify your business today!

-Need help setting up Google My Business?
+Need help setting up Google Business Profile?
 Local Search Fuel by Hurrdat can help.
 Our local search optimization solution was designed specifically to help small businesses improve their visibility in local search results so they can reach more customers online.
 Sign up today!